markwoitaszek/llm-multimodal-stack/ENHANCED_WORKFLOW_DIAGRAM.md

 This diagram shows the complete workflow for the enhanced LLM Multimodal Stack, including the unified schema system from PR 130 and all major enhancements: GPU optimization, stack-based architecture, network management, granular wipe/reset operations, data retention policies, and multi-tier backup system.

+**Current Status**: Streamlined Makefile with essential commands by default and all extended functionality preserved.
+Nuclear wipe mode with comprehensive destruction and targeted wipe options for granular control.

 ## 🏗️ Enhanced System Architecture

 ```mermaid